-The UPPAbaby Cruz V2 is a signifcant overhaul of the Cruz model.
+The UPPAbaby Cruz V2 is a significant overhaul of the Cruz model.
 The Cruz V2 is wider and longer than the original Cruz, and provides a roomier seat and more comfortable ride for baby.
-Those improvements come at a cost, though, as the Cruz V2 weighs more and has a higher price tag than the 2018 UPPababy Cruz.
+Those improvements come at a cost, though, as the Cruz V2 weighs more and has a higher price tag than the 2018 UPPAbaby Cruz.

 UPPAbaby Cruz Wheels: 2018 vs 2020

 Wheels are one of the most important differences between the 2018 and 2020 Cruz models.
 The 2018 Cruz has smaller wheels and less suspension than the newer model.

 The front wheels on the 2018 Cruz are 6.4″ in diameter, while the back wheels are 8.5″ in diameter.
 In contrast, the front wheels on the 2020 Cruz V2 are 7″ in a diameter, while the back wheels are 10″ in diameter.

 Also, the 2018 Cruz has front-wheel suspension only, while the 2020 Cruz V2 is upgraded to all-wheel suspension.
 The back wheels on the 2020 Cruz have dual action suspension, two springs that function together to cushion and smooth the ride.